-1. Cut a whole squash in half lengthwise, scoop out the seeds from one half, place flat-side down in a baking dish, and bake in the oven at about 350 until the inner flesh shreds easily with a fork.
+Cut a whole squash in half lengthwise.
+Scoop out the seeds from one half and place squash flat-side down in a baking dish.
+Bake in the oven at 375 for 40 minutes, or until the inner flesh shreds easily with a fork.
 You can refrigerate the other half or bake ahead for future recipes.

-2. Meanwhile, slice the potatoes and cook lightly in a frying pan.
-When the squash is finished, scoop the flesh of one half into a bowl and add the potatoes, chopped carrot, eggs, and spices to taste.
+Meanwhile, slice the potatoes and cook lightly in a frying pan.
+When the squash is finished, scoop the flesh into a bowl and add the potatoes, chopped carrot, eggs, and spices to taste.

-3. Pour a little olive oil into a baking dish until it coats the bottom.
+Pour a little olive oil into a baking dish until it coats the bottom.
 Spread in vegetable mixture, dot with butter, and add a generous layer of grated Parmesan over all.
-Bake at 350-375 until the eggs are set and the top is toasted.
+Bake at 375 for about 30 minutes, until the eggs are set and the top is toasted.